minprog/pyprog/opdrachten/week3/sjoelen/venglish.md

 ![](sjoelbord.png)
 <small>[Wikipedia CC BY](https://commons.wikimedia.org/wiki/Category:Table_shuffleboard#/media/File:슐런보드_경기용.jpg)</small>

 `Sjoelen` is an old Dutch board game that can be played by yourself or against friends.
-Every player plays three rounds in which they try to slide 30 discs through 4 different gates at the end of the board.
+Every player plays three rounds, in which they try to slide 30 discs through 4 different gates at the end of the board.
+After each round, the discs that haven't entered one of the gates are gathered to be used in the next round.
+Invariably, at the end of the third round some of the 30 discs will still not have entered one of the gates.

 The four gates each provide a different number of points: 2, 3, 4, and 1.
 When a disc is slid through each of the gates, an total of 20 points is awarded.
 All remaining discs that do not are not part of such a 'quartet' count for the number of points of the gate they slid through.
 When for example `[3, 4, 3, 5]` discs are present behind the 4 different gates, then there are three quartets that amount to `3 * 20 = 60` points.
 Then there are `[0, 1, 0, 2]` discs remaining behind the gates, they award `0 * 1 + 1 * 3 + 0 * 4 + 2 * 1 = 5` points.
 Together that makes for `60 + 5 = 65` points.